django-cms/djangocms-frontend/docs/source/tutorial/custom_components.rst

 .. note::

-    Components will create migrations since they use proxy models which are necessary, for example, to manage permissions.
+    Components will create migrations since they use proxy models of ``djangocms-frontend``'s ``FrontendUIItem`` model which are necessary, for example, to manage permissions.
     Those migrations will be added to the app containing the ``cms_component.py`` file.